 In the Great Smoky Mountains of Tennessee, Titanic Pigeon Forge pays tribute to the great ship and her passengers and crew with a true-to-life replica of the ship, educational programs, activities and more.
 Built in 2010, it's the largest permanent Titanic museum in the world and houses some 400 historical artifacts, including dinnerware, furniture and clothing.

 More than 2.5 million visitors have glimpsed history as they climbed the famous ship's grand staircase, stood watch from the bridge, and even touched an "iceberg."
-With the addition of the Margaret Brown Gallery in 2014, guests have also enjoyed learning more about this "unsinkable" passenger.
+There is much to learn about many topics through Titanic Museum's educational podcasts, and guests have enjoyed learning more about this "unsinkable" passenger.

 Born in 1867 in Hannibal, Missouri, Margaret Tobin and her five siblings were raised by immigrant parents.
 In 1886, while working in a department store in Leadville, Colorado, she met and married J.J.
 Brown.
 Although not wealthy at the time they married, he later amassed a small fortune when his engineering ideas helped his employer uncover a substantial ore deposit at a mining facility they owned.
 With 12,500 shares of stock and a seat on the board as a bonus for his efforts, J.J. and Margaret were instant socialites.